-Root will take the fight of our lives to Washington and the floor of the House of Representatives with his expertise on climate dynamics, climate impacts and climate policy.
+Root will take the fight of our lives to Washington and the floor of the House of Representatives with his scientific expertise on climate dynamics, climate impacts and climate policy.

-Our climate is rapidly destabilizing, which makes it an unmitigated climate crisis emergency. [click on image to bring up an active links pdf of image for more depth]
+Our climate is rapidly destabilizing, which makes it an unmitigated climate crisis emergency.

 More stuff to come soon, including video clips of Root speaking and radio interviews